 The remaining 20% is down to how you execute (deliver) what it is that you sell.

-In this first post I will cover the top 4 areas for marketing domination.
+In this first post, I will cover the top 4 areas for marketing domination.

 1. How do you differentiate your offering?

 Sell from your why.
-When you talk about what you’re most passionate about and what fires you up then you sell without selling, you enroll others in your vision.
+When you talk about what you’re most passionate about and what fires you up then you sell without selling, you enrol others in your vision.
 They will buy from you because you live and breath what you do and they admire and aspire to be like you.